-· Position cutting edge of scalpel away from guidewire.

-• Activate safety feature of safety scalpel (where provided) once cutaneous puncture site is enlarged, to minimize the risk of cutting the guidewire (refer to Figure 28).
+Position cutting edge of scalpel away from guidewire.
+Engage safety and/or locking feature of scalpel (where provided) once cutaneous puncture site is enlarged, to reduce risk of cutting the guidewire (refer to Figure 27).

 8. Use tissue dilator to enlarge puncture site as required.